keithalewis/math/sum.md

 positive measures that depend only on the information available at each trading time.
 Ross's theory applies to all instruments, not just a bond, stock, and option that [@BlaSch1973] and [@Mer1973] considered.
-His insight was to realize option valuation had nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by cash flows.
+His insight was to realize option valuation has nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by cash flows.